 Reader reviews for The Mechanical Mind of John Coggin (Walden Pond Press/HarperCollins) are starting to roll in!
-And Elinor is quietly developing ulcers.

 “The story of John and Page’s resulting adventures reminded me of Roald Dahl, Daniel Pinkwater, and even the Mr. Toad portions of The Wind in the Willows.
 (Let’s just say that John doesn’t have much more luck with motorcars than that estimable amphibian.)
 The supporting cast is made up of highly-entertaining characters; my favorite was Miss Doyle, a sort of middle-aged, reptilian-looking version of Lara Croft.